vzahorui/vzahorui.github.io/_posts/2019-11-03-singular-value-decomposition.md

 $A^{+} = (U \Sigma V^{T})^{-1}=V \Sigma^{-1} U^{T}$

 $U^{-1}$ is $U^{T}$, as well as $V^{-1}$ is $V^{T}$, since these matrices are orthonormal. <br>
 An inverse of a diagonal matrix $\Sigma$ is easy to find - just by taking the reciprocal of all the non-zero elements and leaving all zero elements as they are.
-If the diagonal matrix is of size $n \times m$, where $n \ne m$ then its inverse will be a diagonal matrix with reciprocal numbers of size $m \times n$.
+If the diagonal matrix is of size $n \times m$, where $n \ne m$ then its inverse will be a diagonal matrix of size $m \times n$.